ianbarrere/ananke/README.md

 which is compared to the gNMI path of all specified config sections for a device and/or a filename.
 If it's a filename the gNMI paths in that file will be resolved behind the scenes.
 If there is a match, only the contents matching those paths is pushed.
-If there is no match the operation is aborted with an error message.
+If there is no match the operation is skipped for the target.
+This behavior allows you to successfully pass multiple targets and config sections that don't necessarily correspond to each other.

 ## Platform Matching
 The shared templates need a way of matching the platform to which they are being